thomasstep/crow-api/README.md

 });
 ```

+#### apiGatewayName

+This is a simple prop that names the API Gateway.
+This is how the API will be identified in the AWS console.
+The value should be a string without spaces and defaults to `crow-api`.

 #### `lambdaConfigurations`

 This props allows for more complex overrides to Lambda functions.
 The prop is an object with keys corresponding to the API path of a Lambda function and a value corresponding to the configuration that should be applied to the Lambda.
 This prop will override any configuration set in the [`lambdaConfiguration`](#lambdaConfiguration) in the `crow.json` file.
 The configuration allowed is exactly the same as the [Lambda Function props](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-lambda.Function.html).